bazel-contrib/publish-to-bcr/README.md

 It requires "workflow" and "repo" permissions.

 > [!NOTE]
-> At the moment, fine-grained PATs are not supported because they cannot open pull requests against public
+> At the moment, fine-grained PATs are not _fully_ supported because they cannot open pull requests against public
 > repositories, although this is on GitHub's roadmap: https://github.com/github/roadmap/issues/600.
+To use a fine-grained
+> PAT without opening a pull request, set `open_pull_request` to `false`.
+This will run a step outputting a URL to create
+> the pull request manually.
+The fine-grained PAT should be created for the owner of the registry fork.

 Save it as `BCR_PUBLISH_TOKEN` in your repository or org, under _Settings > Secrets and variables > Actions_.

 > [!TIP]
 >  See an example of [release](https://github.com/aspect-build/rules_lint/blob/main/.github/workflows/release.yml) and [publish](https://github.com/aspect-build/rules_lint/blob/main/.github/workflows/publish.yaml) workflows working together in rules_lint.

 ## Publishing multiple modules in the same repo